 Contrary to the promise that AI will transform various industries, there are conflicting views on the impact of AI on firm performance.
-We argue that existing AI capability measures have three major limitations, limiting our understanding of the impact of AI in business.
+We argue that existing AI capability measures have two major limitations, limiting our understanding of the impact of AI in business.
 First, existing measures on AI capability do not distinguish between stated strategies and actual AI implementations.
-To distinguish “AI washing” and actual AI capability, we collect various AI-related data sources, including AI conferences (e.g., NeurIPS, ICML, ICLR), AI software projects (GitHub repositories), inter-firm transactions related to AI adoption (FactSet), and AI strategies stated in 10-K annual reports.
-Third, while prior studies identified successful AI implementation factors (e.g., data integrity and intelligence augmentation) in a general context, little is known about the fit of specific AI technologies and different types of tasks.
-We draw on the theory of task-technology fit to construct a fine-grained AI capability measure that captures the unique characteristics of different industries.
-Using our newly proposed AI capability measure and a novel dataset, we will study the impact of AI on firm innovation and market reaction, contributing to the nascent literature on managing AI.
+To distinguish stated AI strategy and actual AI capability, we collect various AI-related data sources, including AI conferences (e.g., NeurIPS, ICML, ICLR), patent filings (USPTO), inter-firm transactions related to AI adoption (FactSet), and AI strategies stated in 10-K annual reports.
+Second, while prior studies identified successful AI implementation factors (e.g., data integrity and intelligence augmentation) in a general context, little is known about the relationship between AI capabilities and in-depth innovation performance.
+We draw on the neo-institutional theory to articulate the firm-level AI strategies and construct a fine-grained AI capability measure that captures the unique characteristics of AI-strategy.
+Using our newly proposed AI capability measure and a novel dataset, we will study the impact of AI on firm innovation, contributing to the nascent literature on managing AI.

 The rapid growth in e-commerce has led to a concomitant increase in consumers’ reliance on digital word-of-mouth to inform their choices.
 As such, there is an increasing incentive for sellers to solicit reviews for their products.
 Recent studies have examined the direct effect of receiving incentives or introducing incentive policy on review writing behavior.
 However, since incentivized reviews are often only a small proportion of the overall reviews on a platform, it is important to understand whether their presence on the platform has spillover effects on the unincentivized reviews which are often in the majority.
 Using the state-of-the-art language model, Bidirectional Encoder Representations from Transformers (BERT) to identify incentivized reviews, a document embedding method, Doc2Vec to create matched pairs of Amazon and non-Amazon branded products, and a natural experiment caused by a policy change on Amazon.com in October 2016, we conduct a difference-in-differences analysis to identify the spillover effects of banning incentivized reviews on unincentivized reviews.
 Our results suggest that there are positive spillover effects of the ban on the review sentiment, length, helpfulness, and frequency, suggesting that the policy stimulates more reviews in the short-run and more positive, lengthy, and helpful reviews in the long run.
 Thus, we find that the presence of incentivized reviews on the platform poisons the well of reviews for unincentivized reviews.

-With the increasing use of online matching markets, predicting the matching probability among users is crucial for better market design.
-Although previous studies have constructed visual features to predict the matching probability, facial features extracted by deep learning have not been widely used.
-By predicting user attractiveness in an online dating market, we find that deep learning-enabled facial features can significantly enhance prediction accuracy.
-We also predict the attractiveness at various evaluator groups and explain their different preferences based on the theory of evolutionary psychology.
-Furthermore, we propose a novel method to visually interpret deep learning-enabled facial features using the latest deep learning-based generative model.
-Our work contributes to IS researchers utilizing facial features using deep learning and interpreting them to investigate underlying mechanisms in online matching markets.
-From a practical perspective, matching platforms can predict matching probability more accurately for better market design and recommender systems for maximizing the matching outcome.
+With the increasing use of online matching platforms, predicting matching probability between users is crucial for efficient market design.
+Although previous studies have constructed various visual features to predict matching probability, facial features, which are important in online matching, have not been widely used.
+We find that deep learning-enabled facial features can significantly enhance the prediction accuracy of a user’s partner preferences from the individual rating prediction analysis in an online dating market.
+We also build prediction models for each gender and use prior theories to explain different contributing factors of the models.
+Furthermore, we propose a novel method to visually interpret facial features using the generative adversarial network (GAN).
+Our work contributes to the literature by providing a framework to develop and interpret facial features to investigate underlying mechanisms in online matching markets.
+Moreover, matching platforms can predict matching probability more accurately for better market design and recommender systems.

-Presented at WITS (2020), KrAIS (2020), UBC (2021)
+Presented at WITS (2020), KrAIS (2020), UBC (2021), DS (2022)

 Research assistants: Raymond Situ, Gallant Tang

-Presented at HICSS 2021 (SITES mini-track), Copenhagen Business School 2021, FU Berlin 2021, University of Cologne 2021, University of Bremen 2021, Humboldt Institute for Internet and Society 2021, University of British Columbia 2022.
+Presented at HICSS 2021 (SITES mini-track), Copenhagen Business School 2021, FU Berlin 2021, University of Cologne 2021, University of Bremen 2021, Humboldt Institute for Internet and Society 2021, WITS 2022